mattermost/mattermost-test-management/data/test-cases/channels/channel-menu/MM-XXX.md

 **Step 6**

 1. Create a custom category in the sidebar
-1. Make sure there is at least a channel, DM and GM are present
+1. Make sure there are at least a channel, DM and GM are present
 1. Select all three channels
-1. Click on either of channels menu option
+1. Click on either of the channels menu options
 1. Click on the "Move to..." menu item
 1. Verify that "Favorite" category, followed by created custom category category is displayed
 1. Verify that "Channels" and "Direct Messages" categories are not displayed